-While every company needs the first item, showing credibility, not every company needs to proactively generate business online.
+While every company needs the first item, showing credibility, not every company needs to generate business online proactively.
 Let’s dive into what the differences are

 A credibility, or “brochure,” website is a simple, beautifully designed site that helps prove to your potential and current customers and employees that you are a professional and legitimate business.
 Key pages or sections of a credibility website include: